Waboodoo/HTTP-Shortcuts/README.md

 ![Ratings](https://PlayBadges.pavi2410.me/badge/ratings?id=ch.rmy.android.http_shortcuts)
 [![Crowdin](https://badges.crowdin.net/http-shortcuts/localized.svg)](https://crowdin.com/project/http-shortcuts)

-A simple Android app that allows you to create shortcuts that can be placed on your home screen.
+An Android app that lets you to create shortcuts that can be placed on your home screen.
 Each shortcut, when clicked, triggers an HTTP request, with the possibility to process and display the response in various ways.
+Plus a whole lot of other (non-HTTP) stuff.

 <a href="https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts"><img alt="Get it on Google Play" src="/assets/play_store.svg" height="80" /></a>
 <a href="https://f-droid.org/en/packages/ch.rmy.android.http_shortcuts/"><img alt="Get it on F-Droid" src="/assets/f_droid.svg" height="80" /></a>